 Figure 1: Map of Nigeria showing sedimentary basins

-Source: NEITI 2013 oil and gas report6
+Source: NEITI 2013 oil and gas report

-Varying prices for the sales of gas in Nigeria exist depending on the purchaser from NGC.
-The price per mscf for power generation is $1, for commercial - $3.06, while as feedstock (industrial), i.e. Notore price is $0.689 and ALSCON - $0.25.
+It also produced 2,909,143.56 and 3,047507.32 mmscf of gas valued at US$ 8.902 million and US$ 9.325 million respectively in the period.
+In the domestic market, there are varying prices for the sale of gas depending on the purchaser from NGC.
+The price per mscf for power generation is $1, for commercial - $3.06, while as feedstock (industrial), i.e. Notore price is $0.689 and ALSCON is $0.25.

+Therefore, to estimate the total value of gas produced in Nigeria, the rate for commercial buyers was used to compute value for utilized gas, re-injected gas, gas flared and unaccounted gas.
 Gas produced is utilized for sales, used as fuel gas, re-injected, liquefied and flared into the atmosphere.
 Federation equity gas sale was made by NNPC and was categorized as export gas.

 There was no production from the joint development zone between Nigeria and Sao-tome and Principe in the period.
 For further details on gas production, lifting and sales see chapters 2 and 3 of the NEITI 2018 and 2019 Oil & Gas Industry Reports.